SebMon/BachelorProject/README.md

 # BachelorProject
 Magnus and Sebastian's bachelor project repository

+## Node version

+The project should be built and run with node 18

 ## Running the project

 Note: all the following are implemented as vscode tasks